onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 and SDN-C. SDN-C establishes network connectivity, then the VF-C component completes the Network Services and VNF lifecycle management.
 ONAP peering across CSPs uses an east-west API which is being aligned with the MEF Interlude API.
+CCVPN, in conjunction with the IBN use case, offers intent based cloud leased line service.
 The key innovations in this use case are physical network discovery and modeling, cross-domain orchestration across multiple physical networks, cross operator end-to-end service provisioning, close-loop reroute for cross-domain service, dynamic changes (branch sites, VNFs) and intelligent service optimization (including AI/ML).

 Read the `CCVPN Blueprint <https://www.onap.org/wp-content/uploads/sites/20/2019/07/ONAP_CaseSolution_CCVPN_062519.pdf>`_ to learn more.